kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 * The release lead is responsible for updating the [burndown template](https://docs.google.com/document/d/1zLnmDDOp_ko9Yh5uPJtgqPFD7GKq76fQsKaenXoMHzM/edit) ahead of the release (changing the milestone in links and anything else requested during the retrospective)

-* Release theme: There is no particular reason for this other than to have fun.
-As release lead you get to pick a theme naming the release.
+* Release theme: There is no particular reason for this other than to have fun, and possibly provide a theme for Release Team gifts / shirts.
+As Release Team Lead, you get to pick a theme for the release.
     * Releases 1.8 to 1.10, had unofficial food-based code names.
        * 1.8 - "Burrito"
        * 1.9 - "Pumpkin"